 Other data suggests that sustainable practices that come from top down have the potential to attract talent, enhance job satisfaction, and improve employee retention, among other benefits.
 People want to feel like their work aligns with their values, and that their labor is meaningful.

 Employee opinion can also swing in the opposite direction.

 Employee activism is a rising movement, as employees, like consumers, maintain that companies have a responsibility to proactively address CSR issues.

-Every company, no matter its size or the industry it is in, has a responsibility to its investors.
+Every company, irrespective of its size and sectoral focus, has a responsibility to its investors.
 One of those responsibilities is making sure that the company is doing everything it can to be responsible and ethical in its operations.

 CSR activities may help a company attract investors by showcasing good risk management practices and awareness of impact.

-For instance, the European Commission passed a Corporate Sustainability Reporting Directive in 2021 (more information in the ‘Recent Developments’ section), and the United States’ Securities and Exchange Commission (SEC) is currently in the process of producing a new climate disclosure rule.
+In several parts of the world, governments are mandating formal disclosure and reporting on these standards.
+The European Commission, for instance, passed the Corporate Sustainability Reporting Directive in 2021, and the United States’ Securities and Exchange Commission (SEC) is currently in the process of producing a new climate disclosure rule.

-No company can prosper nowadays if it is not involved in the community and the people around.
+Companies are more likely to prosper nowadays if involved in the community and the people around it.